-Spousal support paid to another person arising out of a different relationship is deductible if three conditions are met.
-First, the spousal support must actually be paid.
+Child support and alimony payments paid to another person arising out of different cases are deductible if three conditions are met.
+First, the child support or alimony actually must be paid.
 Second, it must be required by a court or administrative order.
+(Support which is paid voluntarily without a court or administrative order may be considered under Rule 90.3(c).)
 Third, it must relate to a prior relationship.
+A child support order for children of a second marriage should take into account an order to pay support to children of a first marriage, but not vice-versa.
+But see commentary VI.B.2.